Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_brownfield_existing_vwan_hub/scenario_description.md

 This scenario is organized using a root module included in this folder, and a number of child modules included in the modules subdirectory of the terraform directory of this repo.
 This root module includes a tfvars sample file that contains an example set of input values.
 This module also includes a sample providers file that can be modified to fit your specific environment.

-To deploy this module, ensure you have a deployment resource that meets the pre-requisites for Azure Deployments with terraform.
+To deploy this module, ensure you have a deployment machine that meets the pre-requisites for Azure Deployments with terraform.
 Clone this repo to a local directory on the deployment machine.
 Update the providers and tfvars sample files and remove the .sample extension.

 Execute the terraform init/plan/apply workflow to execute the deployment.